4rchim3d3s/cx-tutorials/Windows/packages.md

 if you had another package called 'package3.cx' you would just add it at the end.\
 *cx main.cx package1.cx package2.cx package3.cx*

+**!NOTE: You also can use the command 'cx .' to run all files at once!**\
+**Just make sure you don't have any other files not linked to your project in the folder or any subfolders**

 The output of our example should then look like this:

 <img src="https://raw.githubusercontent.com/4rchim3d3s/cx-tutorials/master/Windows/cx%20packages/3.jpg" width="400">